- What We Do

 There are incredible amounts of data available to the financial sector.
 This enables companies to offer credit online with less risk, such as loans for start-up entrepreneurs.
 Using data, companies can create a baseline for spending patterns, and identify when something abnormal happens to prevent fraud.

-These are just some of the applications of data science within the financial industry:
+These are just some of the applications of data science consulting within the financial industry:

 Data science helps both retail stores and eCommerce brands better understand their customers.
 This makes it easier to gauge creditworthiness, facilitate accurate pricing, upsell and make personalized suggestions.

-Consumer brands are using data science to improve:
+Consumer brands are using data science services to improve:

 Nonprofit organizations need resources to achieve their mission.
 But to attract donors, they must prove their worth by showing the result of their work.
 Data science can help nonprofits acquire funds and do more good — all with better informed decisions.